 - Making the content more in-depth

-Making the content more fun sounds a little bit ambiguous, but it generally relates to making content that’s easier to read and somewhat more entertaining.
+Making effective content more fun sounds a little bit ambiguous, but it generally relates to making types of content that’s easier to read and somewhat more entertaining.

 The Paleo guide, over at Nerd fitness, is a good example of how a tough, ‘dense’ topic can be made more enjoyable to read.